HL7/crmi-ig/input/pages/operations.md

 #### Terminology

+These operations are defined to support terminology capabilities expected in an Artifact Terminology Service.
+See the [Capabilities](capabilities.html) discussion for more information.

 | **Operation** | **Description** |
 |----|----|
 | [Expand](OperationDefinition-crmi-valueset-expand.html) | Requests the expansion of a given value set.
 This extension to the $expand operation adds support for artifact version binding information, as well as version manfiest support |
 {: .grid }

 #### Artifact Authoring

+These operations are defined to support artifact authoring capabilities expected in an Artifact Authoring Service.
+See the [Capabilities](capabilities.html) discussion for more information.

 | **Operation** | **Description** |
 |----|----|